Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 processor.
 ### 2.7.
 HTML Web Interface:
 A simple HTML web page is hosted on the ESP32 allowing users to control the MIDI controller remotely from a PC, a smartphone, basically any device that can operate a web browser.
-Controls like MIDI transmition play, stop, and solo are available and also an option so save the current, or load the last MIDI configuration.
+Controls like MIDI transmission play, stop, and solo are available and also an option so save the current, or load the last MIDI configuration.
 ![jam_the_object](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/Webpage_-_Jam_the_object.png?raw=true)
 ## 3. Design and Implementation
 ### 3.1.
 Hardware Architecture: